AI For Appliance Leak Calls

 145 calls/mo, 55% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$775 average protected repair or water response value Average revenue per converted booking, job, consult, or appointment.
+$775 average protected repair or water response value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with call logs, after-hours mix, active-flow share, appliance type, upstairs or tenant impact, shutoff status, photo availability, technician capacity, partner handoff value, and actual close rates.